equalframework/equal-doc/docs/usage/views.md

 **Forms** allow to view and edit individual objects.
 It is possible to define as many views as desired, and a given entity should always have default form view (`{entity}.form.default.json`).

-Forms views are JSON objects that describe the layout for viewing and editing a given entity, by grouping fields within rows and columns.
+Forms views are JSON objects that describe how to render a specific view related to a given entity.

 ### Minimal example